Being Prepared and FAQs

 - If you’re an occasional mountain-biker, hill-runner or hill walker then we advise you to do some pre-event training, preferably over similar distances with some hills included.

-- We’ve been lucky in the past with uniformly fabulous weather over ANZAC weekend but if it does rain around the time of the Event then bear in mind that ground conditions will be somewhat muddier and slower.
+- We’ve been lucky in the past with generally fabulous weather over ANZAC weekend but if it does rain around the time of the Event then bear in mind that ground conditions will be somewhat muddier and slower.